 Plagiarism will not be tolerated.
 You must give proper credit when referring to or using work by others.
-If you require guidance about the mechanics of citation and what constitutes plagiarism, consult with the Computer Science librarian or staff at the Killam Library reference desk.
+If you require guidance about the mechanics of citation and what constitutes plagiarism, consult with the experts recommended in your syllabus.

 2 Content